Here’s a simple pre-departure guide for you to make sure you can enter Canada safe, well, and ready for your host country:

 Health and Travel Insurance

-It’s important to have health and travel insurance before traveling to Canada.
+It’s important to have travel and health insurance before traveling to Canada.
 Health insurance for international students may depend on the province they’re staying in, or with the respective Canadian institution.

 Place valuable information at the top of your pre-departure priority.
-Read our articles to complete your pre-departure checklist and tick off reminders once you’re ready to go!
+Read our articles at MSM Unify, overseas education consultancy to complete your pre-departure checklist and tick off reminders once you’re ready to go!